dafneb/AzureRedTeamByPowershell/docs/public/test-storageblobs.md

 ---
-description: Test Azure Storage Accounts for visible blobs
+description: Test Azure Storage Blob Accounts for visible containers
 ---

-# test-storageaccounts.ps1
+# test-storageblobs.ps1

 ## Description

-This script checks the accessibility of Azure Storage Accounts from public and extracts information about them.
+This script tests Azure Storage Blob Accounts for visible containers and retrieves information about them.
+It's trying to reach list of containers from the specified endpoints and saves the results in a CSV file.

+You are also able to try permutations of the endpoints with a list of words from a file, which can be useful for testing various combinations of endpoints and container names.
+This option could be used also for guessing names of containers.

 Results could be found at files:

-* StorageAccounts - Blobs: "./case/$CaseName/$StorageAccount-blob-endpoint/$Container/pub-blobs.csv"
+- BlobContainers: "./case/\$CaseName/storage/\$Endpoint/pub-storagecontainers.csv"

 Helping files (if results received):

+- BlobStorage - Account Information:  "./case/\$CaseName/storage/\$Endpoint/account-information.xml"
+- BlobStorage - Service Properties: "./case/\$CaseName/storage/\$Endpoint/service-properties.xml"
+- BlobStorage - Service Stats: "./case/\$CaseName/storage/\$Endpoint/service-stats.xml"
-* StorageAccounts - Containers: "./case/$CaseName/$StorageAccount-blob-endpoint/containers.xml"
+- BlobStorage - List Containers: "./case/\$CaseName/storage/\$Endpoint/list-containers.xml"
-* StorageAccounts - Blobs: "./case/$CaseName/$StorageAccount-blob-endpoint/$Container/blobs.xml"

 ## Requirements